DJCordhose/ecmascript-2015-iojs/README.md

 ### Iterators and Generators

 [for..of as described above](#forof) can iterate over every object that is `iterable`.
 An object is `iterable` if it has a method that returns an `iterator`.
-This method does not have a name, but is accessed using the well known symbol `Symbol.iterator`.
+This `iterator`-method does not have a name, but is accessed using the well known symbol `Symbol.iterator`.
 The returned `iterator` is an object that has a method called `next`.
 The return value is another object that has a `value` property, plus a boolean 'done' property that indicates if there are still more values to iterate over.

 Ok, this gets a little involved, let us see some code to create such an `iterable`.
-This `iterable` can create as name unique names as you want by using `name` as prefix and adding a count to it:
+This `iterable` can provide us with unique names by using `name` as prefix and adding a count to it:

 ```JavaScript
 const uniqueNamesIterable = {